AbdelrahmanAbdelkhalekA/Langtons-ant-Project-OOP/README.md

 Gary Class:

-Gary shall be constructed with a parameterized constructor accepting an unsigned integer input parameter representing the size of the board (denote here as BoardSize).
+Gary is constructed with a parameterized constructor accepting an unsigned integer input parameter representing the size of the board (denote here as BoardSize).
 Gary shall initialize his position to be the middle cell of the board, e.g., if the BoardSize is given as 5 Gary would be initialized at index (2,2).
 The Gary constructor should assume the parameter given is odd (and therefore you should make sure the parameter is odd before constructing the Gary-type member of Board)

-Gary shall disallow default construction, i.e., Gary() = delete;.
+Gary is an disallowed default construction, i.e., Gary() = delete;.
 Note this means you will either have to allocate in the Board class via dynamic memory allocation or construct the Gary-type member via the Board constructor's member initialization list (the ternary operator is how I constructed Gary in the member initialization list).

-Gary shall contain a public member function get_location which accepts no input and returns a std::tuple<unsigned int, unsigned int> type where the 0th element denotes the row and the 1st element denotes the column Gary current occupies.
+Gary contains a public member function get_location which accepts no input and returns a std::tuple<unsigned int, unsigned int> type where the 0th element denotes the row and the 1st element denotes the column Gary current occupies.

-Gary shall contain a public member function which returns type void and accepts a Cell pointer called Gary::move(Cell*) which shall (a) alter Gary's orientation based on the Cell's color (b) change the Cell's color (c) move Gary one unit forward in the new orientation.
+Gary contains a public member function which returns type void and accepts a Cell pointer called Gary::move(Cell*) which shall (a) alter Gary's orientation based on the Cell's color (b) change the Cell's color (c) move Gary one unit forward in the new orientation.

-Gary shall wrap around the board when moving out of bounds, e.g., from the top row to the bottom row.
-See the last section for more information.
+Gary wraps around the board when moving out of bounds, e.g., from the top row to the bottom row.

-Gary shall contain a public member function which returns type orientation which is a scoped enumeration type, i.e., enum class orientation, which has values (in order) "up, right, down, left".
+Gary contains a public member function which returns type orientation which is a scoped enumeration type, i.e., enum class orientation, which has values (in order) "up, right, down, left".